This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 You can easily drive to Jatiluwih on a scooter, the journey takes around 1 hour and 30 minutes from Ubud.
 But please only drive by yourself if you’re experienced on a scooter.
 Traffic can get crazy in Bali.

-If hiring a private driver is more your style, just ask your hotel to arrange it for you or book a driver with an optional guide here.
-You can also visit Jatiluwih as part of a tour:
+If hiring a private driver is more your style, just ask your hotel to arrange it for you or book a driver with an optional guide here as I usually do.
+You can also visit Jatiluwih as part of one of the tours below.

 Leave a Reply